 LIGHT REQUIREMENTS: Full sun is best but they will grow in partial shade.
+PLANT SPACING: Using a plant grown in a 2 1/2 inch pot plant them

-PLANT SPACING: Using a plant grown in a 2 1/2 inch pot plant them.
 6 inches apart and stagger each row if planting a mass planting.
-When plant size is increased by 2 inches (example: 4" container) the plant spacing can be increased another 6 ward meeting the next plant the next season, if the correct spacing is used.
-They are not invasive at all and can be easily controlled to one location.
+When plant size is increased by 2 inches (example: 4" container) the plant spacing can be increased another 6 inches (12 inches apart).

 GROWTH RATE: Plants will grow to the mature height in 1 season.
-The plants will spread outinches (12 inches apart).
+The plants will spread outward meeting the next plant the next season, if the correct spacing is used.
+They are not invasive at all and can be easily controlled to one location.